Start a Conversation

 - Demonstrate making a conversation connection with a student in class.

 - Distribute the Student Activity (in fillable pdf form), review the directions and complete.

 - Find out how many people made a personal connection with their partners.

 Add an Experience!

 Identify several Professional Association networking opportunities in your community.
-Post these events and award credit for attending the event and making professional or personal connections with 2-3 attendees.
-Suggest students visit the CACareerCafe and learn to Network Like a Pro.
+Post these events and consider awarding credit to students for attending an event and making professional or personal connections.
+Also, suggest they prepare by visiting the CACareerCafe and doing the ASSOCIATIONS – Pitch Lesson.